-Since 1 in 6 people in the UK haven't been driving at all during lockdown, according to a study by AA Driving School, chances are you'll have been driving less than normal in 2020.
+Since 1 in 6 people in the UK don't drive at all during a lockdown, according to a study by AA Driving School, chances are you'll have been driving less than normal in 2020.

-If you're feeling uneasy about getting back behind the wheel and want some more support, it might be possible to organise refresher driving lessons, or driver confidence lessons through our charitable trust.
+If you feel uneasy about getting back behind the wheel, when the time comes, and want some more support, it might be possible to organise refresher driving lessons, or driver confidence lessons through our charitable trust.

 What if my car doesn't start?